dune-project/dune-functions/README.md

     The interface for functions in the dune-functions module.
     Archive of Numerical Software, 5(1):95--109, 2017.

+This is freely available
-This is [freely available][functions paper] via the website of the journal.
+via the [website of the journal][functions paper] and as [arXiv:1512.06136][functions paper arxiv] preprint.
-The interface of the function space bases is described in a manual paper contained in the module.
+The interface of the function space bases is described in the article

+    C. Engwer, C. Gräser, S. Müthing, and O. Sander.
+    Function space bases in the dune-functions module.
+    Preprint, arxiv:1806.09545, 2018.

+This is freely available
+as [arXiv:1806.09545][bases paper arxiv] preprint.
+Both are also contained in the module.
 Like the class documentation this is build on `make doc`.

 ### Examples
 Several example applications demonstrate how to use the module.
 These